fastify/fastify/docs/Error-Handling.md

 - System: any instance of type `EvalError`, `RangeError`, `ReferenceError`, `SyntaxError`, `TypeError`, `URIError` or `AssertionError`
 - Business: any instance of type `Error`

-The main difference between these errors are that _System_ errors are handled by Fastify and result in an [`unhandled rejection`](#unhandled-rejections).
+The main difference between these errors are that _System_ errors are handled by Fastify and result in an `uncaughtException` and abort the client connection without a response.

 ### Background